HOMES & HOMEOWNERS

 The Dickeys | Moab, Spring 2018

 I'm Kathy!
 I moved to Moab 20 years ago from Tempe, AZ.
 I work as a nurse at Moab Regional Hospital.
 I bought my single wide trailer 11 years ago and remember being so happy to have a place of my own.
-Before purchasing the trailer, I lived in an off grid camper in the desert – I have indeed upgraded.
+Before purchasing the trailer, I lived in an off-grid camper in the desert – I have indeed upgraded.
 Thanks to Community Rebuilds I will have a chance to have an energy efficient home, which will be new to me.
 I met my husband, Dustin, 10 years ago and we have one dog named Indy.
-Dustin and I opened bike shop in the Spring of 2017.
+Dustin and I opened a bike shop in the Spring of 2017.
 We are looking forward to contributing to the build of our home and not contributing as much to carbon output!

 Woytek-Mead Family | Moab, Fall 2017

 Meet the Woytek-Mead Family, one of CR's Fall 2017 recipients.
 Gabriel, originally from Wisconsin, and Serah, originally from California, met in Moab in 2010.
 Both Serah and Gabriel were involved with CR in the early years while also working and volunteering with other Moab non-profits.
-After moving away for a few years, they realized it was time to return to the amazing community and landscape of Moab, Utah.
-Gabriel is current the Garden Manager at The Youth Garden Project.
+After moving away for a few years, they realized it was time to return to the amazing community and landscape of Moab.
+Gabriel is currently the Garden Manager at The Youth Garden Project.
 Serah works for KZMU Moab Community Radio.
 Verdell Shanti was welcomed to the world in March of 2017 and is excited to grow up in a straw bale home of her own.